professorkalim/stats22-23/Lab 3 Wrangling and Ggplot.md

 ## Histograms

 Histograms are a way of showing the distribution of the outcomes from a random experiment (like rolling a die).
 It's also useful in representing numerical data like movie ratings.
 Run the code below and investigate the graphs that are generated.
-If you get an error, read it carefully and try to troubleshoot before asking for help. *Maybe you forgot to load the packages that you wrote in the first lines?*
+If you get an error, read the error message carefully and try to troubleshoot before asking for help. *(Example: Could not find function "ggplot" means that you forgot to run the line of code above to load the package)*

 ```r
 #Histogram 1